-A Cranberry Mimosa is the perfect winter cocktail, featuring sweet/tart cranberry syrup topped with sparkling wine and sugared cranberries for peak festive.
+A Cranberry Mimosa is the perfect holiday cocktail, featuring sweet/tart cranberry syrup topped with sparkling wine and sugared cranberries for peak festive.

 To make this cranberry mimosa recipe, start by rinsing and draining 1 cup of fresh cranberries.
 To make cranberry syrup, combine cranberry juice, ½ cup sugar, and the rinsed cranberries in a small saucepan over medium heat.
 Simmer for 45 minutes, until syrup has thickened.